Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-After an included breakfast this morning, your VBT representative will meet you in the hotel and accompany you on the 20-minute journey to Berlin Hauptbahnhof (the Berlin Main railway station), where you will board the high-speed Intercity Express (ICE) to Frankfurt (approximately four hours and 15 minutes).
-We recommend you buy a picnic lunch for your journey.
+After an included breakfast this morning, your VBT representative will meet you at the hotel and accompany you on a 20-minute journey to Berlin Hauptbahnhof (the Berlin Main railway station), where you will board the high-speed Intercity Express (ICE) to Frankfurt (approximately four hours and 15 minutes).
+We recommend purchasing a picnic lunch for your journey.

-A VBT representative will meet you on your arrival platform inside Frankfurt station.
-Make certain your VBT luggage tags are affixed to your bag so the representative can identify you and arrange your transportation (approximately 90 minutes) to your hotel in Koblenz.
-At 4:00 p.m., meet your local guide in the hotel lobby for a 1.5-hour walking tour around the historic Old Town of Koblenz.
-It’s a 15-minute walk to the starting point of the tour, so we recommend you leave the hotel with everything you’ll need to have dinner on your own in the Old Town at tour’s end.
+Upon arrival at Frankfurt station, a VBT representative will meet you on the arrival platform.
+Ensure your VBT luggage tags are affixed to your bag so the representative can easily identify you and arrange your transportation (approximately 90 minutes) to your hotel in Koblenz.
+At 4:00 p.m., meet your local guide in the hotel lobby for a 90-minute walking tour of the historic Old Town of Koblenz.
+Since the tour’s starting point is a 15-minute walk from the hotel, we recommend leaving with everything you’ll need to have dinner on your own in the Old Town at the tour’s end.

 Included Meals: Breakfast